 I went on to obtain my Masters Degree in Nurse Anesthesia.
 After the failed nursing board attempt, I never failed another test again.

-I have been a nurse for 17 years, not once has a patient asked me, What grade did you get in Anatomy Class?
+I have been a nurse for 19 years, not once has a patient asked me, What grade did you get in Anatomy Class?
 Did you graduate Summa Cum Laude?
 Or did you pass your nursing boards the first time?
 What a patient will ask you, is how long have you been a nurse?
-They care about your experience, not if you are valedictorian.
-They want to know that you are going to take care of them.
-Will you go the extra mile to hold their hand if they are scared to go into surgery?
-Will you offer them a hug when they just received a terminal cancer diagnosis?
-Will you give them the utmost care, respect and compassion even when they aren’t at their best?
-Patients grade you on how you treat them.
-That is the most important grade you could ever receive.
+They care about my experience and will I take good care of them, not if I’m valedictorian.
+Patients grade me on how I treat them, which is the most important grade I could ever receive.

 Don’t Give up, Don’t lose hope, Keep Going.
 “For I know the Plans for you, plans to prosper you not to harm, but to give you Hope.”
 Jerimiah 29:11 NIV